Suboxone Clinics in Knoxville, IA

 Iowa Lutheran Hospital Powell Chemical Dependency Center - 33.6 miles from Knoxville, IA

-Iowa Lutheran Hospital Powell Chemical Dependency Center is a suboxone clinic in Des Moines, IA, part of the 50316 zip area.
+Iowa Lutheran Hospital Powell Chemical Dependency Center is a suboxone clinic in Des Moines, Iowa, part of the 50316 zip area.

 Address: 700 East University Avenue, 4th Floor, Des Moines, IA 50316 in Polk County